naimo84/node-red-alexa-home-skill-v3-web/docs/deploy-your-own.rst

 These will also be copied into a .env file later in the deployment process.

-.. warning:: Once the skill is setup you should clear your shell history.
+.. warning:: Once the API is setup you should clear your shell history.

 .. _docker: